Did you know that one of the all-time most popular articles is How to write a Thank You Note? ~Editor

 If you don’t have a record of your staff and Patient birthdays, start making one.
 Make use of the milestone to show your appreciation and gratitude.
 Surprise and delight them with an unexpected birthday card in the mail or in-person, or give them a shout out on Facebook to show you’re thinking of them.

-5. Write letters of reference for students you may know or who have worked with you in your practice.
+7. Write letters of reference for long-time patients, students you may know or who have worked with you in your practice.